wp-plugins/listly/readme.txt

 3. Moderate reader's suggestions as desired ( delete / approve / remove)
 4. Readers vote to rank their fave items, so your list post gets more useful over time
 5. Effortlessly share lists or list items on Listly or via embeds on any post/page

+Authing lists is tedious, but its worse to go back & edit the post to add on omission or make a correction.
+Listly lets youy update the content, without editing the post in admin, so nothing breaks, plus others can contribute.

 Benefits of leveraging Listly as a publishing or media platform for list posts: